rayalan/binary-adages/ideas.md

 - Conventional wisdom - is anybody actually doing it?
 Is no one is actually doing it, is it actually the right way to do software?
 If you want to be world-class, you need to defy conventional wisdom.
 Standard operating procedures will only get you...standard results.
 - Selection bias - gradually narrowing
 - Tenets; architectural principles, design principles + practices
+- Debate principles (see draft from other blog)

 About me
   - Engineering philosophy